Jaminz15/boulderingTracker/timeLog.md

 - ### **Weekly Course Material**
 - Work week for the Group Project
 - ### **Individual Project (BoulderBook)**
+- 04/13/2025 - 2 hours - Added gym and date range filtering to the Track Progress page.
+Updated the controller to calculate dynamic stats like total climbs, success rate, best grade, hardest climb, and most attempts.
+Displayed filtered results in a climb log table with success/fail indicators.
 -

 - ### **Group Project (Urban Photography API)**